thinkshout/mailchimp/README.txt

   * mailchimp_activity: View campaign activity for any entity with an email address.

+## Testing
+The subscription workflow for mailchimp_lists gets pretty hairy between list settings, role assignments, user permissions, automated opt-ins, queueing, etc.
+There are automated tests built-in to confirm that this workflow is behaving as expected.
+To run these tastes, enable the testing module and visit admin/config/development/testing.
+You can run the Mailchimp Lists test from there.

+The tests run against a virtual implementation of the Mailchimp API, so they won't have any effect on your Mailchimp account.
+If you have tests you would like to see run, contributions to the testing suite are welcome.

 ## Related Modules
 ### Mandrill
   * IMPORTANT: The STS submodule has been removed as it's being deprecated by